 EwartHumanRight

-Session 2: Defensible decisions – records, searches, exemptions and reviews
+Session 2: Defensible decisions and beyond the FoI core

 Rachel Mitchell, Director, RiSiO Solutions Ltd